-In our lesson this morning, we are told that Peter and John are on their way to the Temple for prayer when beside the entrance way--a gate called Beautiful--they pass a man who has been lame from birth begging for alms.
+Every time the kids got to the refrain, I'd have them all get out of their seat and begin jumping up and down and waving their arms in the air as though THEY were the man whom Peter had healed that day.
+Well, this morning's lesson involves the account upon which that children's song was based.
+We're told that Peter and John were on their way to the Temple for prayer when beside the entrance way--a gate called Beautiful--they passed a man who had been lame from birth begging for alms.
 Because of his disability, "depending upon the kindness of strangers" as Blanche DuBois so famously says in "A Streetcar Named Desire" is the only way he can survive.

-Interestingly enough, Peter doesn't ignore the man as you or I might have done.
-Instead, he asks him to look directly at him, to give him his full attention for he is about to do something far GREATER than handing him enough money to buy that next bottle of wine with in the hope of forgetting his situation.
-In other words, he doesn't regard him as some sort of human scavenger looking for a free hand-out, he doesn't think of him as a parasite upon society, but rather he sees him as a WHOLE person, as a man deserving both love and respect.
-He tells him, "Silver and gold have I none but what I DO have I give you- in the name of Jesus Christ of Nazareth I say get up and walk!"
-Then, taking him by the hand, he raises him up and suddenly the man learns that his feet and ankles are strong enough to support his weight.
-HE CAN STAND!- something he hadn't been able to do since the day he was born.
-In his joy, he discovers he can not only STAND but he can WALK and he can RUN and he can even JUMP as well, as though he had never been disabled, as though he was made COMPLETELY NEW again.
-Immediately, he begins to praise God for what he knows is nothing short of a miracle.
-Entering the Temple with them, he is recognized by the worshipers there as "that beggar," as that pathetic old man who day after day sat beside the Beautiful Gate pleading for alms and they are filled with wonder and amazement.
+Interestingly, Peter didn't ignore the man as you or I might have done.
+Instead, he asked him to look directly at him, to give him his full attention for he is about to do something FAR GREATER than handing him enough money to buy that next bottle of wine with in the hope of forgetting his situation.
+In other words, he didn't regard him as some sort of human scavenger looking for a free hand-out, he didn't think of him as a parasite upon society, but rather he saw this poor stricken soul as a WHOLE person, as a man deserving of both love and respect.
+He told him, "Silver and gold have I none but what I DO have I give you- in the name of Jesus Christ of Nazareth I say get up and walk!"
+Then, taking him by the hand, he raised him up and suddenly the man learned that his feet and ankles were strong enough to support his weight.
+He discovered HE COULD STAND- something he hadn't been able to do since the day he was born.
+In his joy, he not only discovers he can STAND but he can WALK and he can RUN and he can even JUMP as well, as though he had never been disabled, as though he was made COMPLETELY NEW again.
+Immediately, the man began to praise God for what he knew was nothing short of a miracle.
+Entering the Temple with them, he was recognized by the worshipers there as "that beggar," as that pathetic old man who day after day sat beside the Beautiful Gate pleading for alms and they were filled with wonder and amazement THEMSELVES.

-Now there are a number of healings found throughout the New Testament.
-We read again and again of Jesus making the lame walk and the blind to see, delivering persons from demon possession, curing persons of leprosy--the most dreaded disease in the ancient world--and MOST dramatically, bringing the dead back to life among many others.
-In each instance, Jesus had either performed the healing himself or he was WITH the disciples when they did it.
-What makes THIS account so special is that this is the very first time that Jesus is NOT with them in person, but rather he is present TO them through his Spirit which they had received at Pentecost.
+Now there are a number of healings found throughout the New Testament where we read again and again of Jesus making the lame walk, making the blind to see, delivering persons from demon possession, curing persons of leprosy- the most dreaded disease in the ancient world, and MOST dramatically, bringing the dead back to life.
+In each of these instances, Jesus had either performed the healing HIMSELF or he was WITH the disciples when they did it.
+What makes THIS account so special is that this is the very first time that Jesus is NOT with them in person, but rather he is present TO them through his Spirit which they had received on the Day of Pentecost.